Modeling System Architectures Using the Architecture Analysis and Design Language (AADL) - eLearning

 - concepts, key principles, methods, and value of Architecture-Centric Virtual Integration Practices (ACVIP) for system development

-The course focuses on fundamental MBE concepts for engineering real-time, embedded software systems through defining and documenting the software and system architecture and validating system quality attributes (also commonly referred to as dependability and non-functional properties).
-The course builds on the SAE Architecture Analysis and Design Language (AADL) standard for engineering real-time, embedded software systems.
+The course focuses on fundamental MBE concepts for engineering real-time, embedded software systems through defining and documenting the software and system architecture and validating system quality attributes (also referred to as non-functional properties).
+The course builds on the SAE Architecture Analysis and Design Language (AADL) standard (AS-5506) for engineering real-time, embedded software systems.
 The lectures are designed to address the core aspects of AADL, which include language syntax and semantics, constructing modeling views and invoking various analysis tools appropriate to those views.
-The course also provides an overview of other types of system and software modeling, such as MDA, SysML, and UML and their relationship to the AADL.
+The course also describes some of the modeling concepts overlap with SysML and UML and their relationship to the AADL.

-The eLearning course presents learners with language and modeling topics in sessions ranging from 15 - 40 minutes.
-Course sessions are serialized and, at certain points in the course, the learner will independently complete hands-on exercises to construct models and analyze them within the Open Source AADL Tool Environment (OSATE).
+The eLearning course presents learners with language and modeling topics in sessions ranging from 5 - 40 minutes.
+Course sessions are sequential and, at certain points in the course, the learner will independently complete hands-on exercises to construct models and analyze them within the Open Source AADL Tool Environment (OSATE).
 By the end of the course, the learner will construct a number of architectural views of a sample system and will be able to perform analysis across the entire model.
-These analyses will include weight and power allocations with respect to requirements, end to end latency of logical and runtime deployment views with various multi-processor bindings, bus bandwidth analysis, CPU utilization, and CPU resource utilizations.
+These analyses will include weight and power allocations with respect to requirements, end to end signal flow latency based on logical and runtime deployment views with various multi-processor bindings, bus bandwidth load analysis, resource utilizations for CPUs and memory, and signal flow latency based on system operation modes.

 Learners should have fundamental knowledge in the areas of developing embedded real-time systems, software engineering, and architectures.
 Attendees should have a working knowledge of a programming language and familiarity with a modeling language and the concept of abstraction.
 A working knowledge of the Eclipse environment is helpful.